openattic/openattic/documentation/developer_docs/dev_e2e.rst

   * ``helpers.delete_snapshot(volume);``

-When using more than one helper function in one file, please make sure that you use the right order of createing and deleting functions in ``beforeAll`` and ``afterAll``.
+When using more than one helper function in one file, please make sure that you use the right order of creating and deleting functions in ``beforeAll`` and ``afterAll``.

 Example: